jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

 To any volunteers who follow up on this re-factoring:
 I am perplexed by the final discussion above, which begins with the words "You should make a point to talk about what method to create instances."
-This seems to have rather less to do with General/MemoryManagement per se and more to do with procedures for objects to initialize their variables.
+This seems to have rather less to do with MemoryManagement per se and more to do with procedures for objects to initialize their variables.
-Yet here it is in General/RetainReleaseTips.
+Yet here it is in RetainReleaseTips.
 I suspect that it is valuable and should be transplanted to a more appropriate place, dealing with initialization.
-Not everything that causes General/MemoryLeaks can be dealt with directly as a General/MemoryManagement problem.
+Not everything that causes MemoryLeaks can be dealt with directly as a MemoryManagement problem.

 ----